Robert-Kelly/External-Python-User-Interface-for-MCCCS-Towhee/README.md

 To use the UI, the 'towhee_initialize.py', 'towhee_collect.py', and 'towhee_input' source files must be place in the same directory.
 A symbolic link to the Towhee executable 'towhee' must be added for personal computers.
 Note this is simply a matter of taste over './towhee' when running test simulations manually.
 This can be easily implemented from the '/home/user/' directory with the 'vi .bashrc' command, and the addition of 'alias towhee=/home/user/path_to_executable'.
 The only additional step is to place all force field files in a directory '/home/user/ForceFields/'.
 This is required because the code concatenates strings to the force fields files based on this directory stack format.

 'towhee_initialize.py' is currently set to auto create directories, auto copy input files, and auto start four methane simulations as a 100 molecule equilibration in the isobaric-isothermal ensemble.
-Once the simulation is finished, 'towhee_collect.py' can be exectued to print an output file 'towhee_methane' with thermodynamic property averages and statistics.
+Once the simulation is finished, 'towhee_collect.py' can be executed to print an output file 'towhee_methane' with thermodynamic property averages and statistics.

 *Additional detailed comments are given within the source code